OBOFoundry/OBOFoundry.github.io/docs/RoleNORManager.md

-## OBO Role: NOR Manager
+## OBO Role: New Ontology Request (NOR) Manager

-The NOR Manager has these basic duties:
+The New Ontology Request (NOR) Manager has these basic duties:

 1. Receiving `new ontology` requests on OBO and acknowledging the receipt
-2. Including the ontology into the OBO NOR Dashboard
+2. Including the ontology into the OBO New Ontology Request (NOR) Dashboard
-3. Supporting the NOR requestor to passing the OBO Dashboard
+3. Supporting the New Ontology requestor to passing the OBO Dashboard
 4. Assigning a provisional reviewer from the OBO Operations Committee
 5. Removing the accepted ontology from the Dashboard upon acceptance